 The results of the study Anticonvulsant Activity Of Citrus Aurantium Blossom Essential Oil (Neroli) suggested that neroli essential oil has constituents with anticonvulsant activity.

-To possibly prevent seizures, The Essential Oils Desk Reference suggests directly inhaling frankincense or lavender essential oil four times a day (place a drop on your palms and sniff or use a diffuser for 10 to 15 minutes).
-Another option is to dilute the essential oil 50/50 with carrier oil and rub 2 to 3 drops behind your ears and on the back of your neck 2 to 3 times a day.
+To possibly prevent seizures, The Essential Oils Desk Reference suggests directly inhaling frankincense or lavender essential oil four times a day (rub a drop into your palms and sniff or use a diffuser for 10 to 15 minutes).
+Another option is to dilute the essential oil 50/50 with a carrier oil and rub 2 to 3 drops behind your ears and on the back of your neck 2 to 3 times a day.

-If you have epilepsy and essential oils are something you want to use, working with a qualified professional is a good idea.
+If you want to use essential oils with epilepsy, working with a qualified professional is a good idea.
 Also, pay attention to essential oil safety guidelines.